Does the Current Frame Always Matter Most?

 Does Everyone Show The Same Biases?

-Research on basic psychological biases often assumes that these they reflect general human tendencies that characterize everyone equally.
+Research on so-called "basic" psychological biases often assumes that these they reflect general human tendencies that characterize everyone equally.
 Yet there are theoretical reasons to expect that not everyone will show the negativity bias in reframing effects described above.
 Recent research in our lab combined data from all of our previous studies on reframing in the loss domain to test the potential moderating role of age.
 The results suggest that the negativity bias in reframing effects diminishes across the lifespan, and may disappear entirely around age 60.
+In another project, we are collaborating with researchers at the University of Sharjah to examine reframing effects across cultures.

 How Can You Get Unstuck from Negative Frames?